nicofirst1/MotionBot/README.md

 * Not so sensitive to shadow changes
 * Change detected with score 24, while there was none
 * Is triggered when camera auto adjust brightness
-* In bright places it becomes very sensitive
+* In bright places it becomes very sensitive -> the use of an *equalizeHist* seems to resolve the problem